 A recessed porch area or niche with an arched opening is another common feature.

-If brick is to be used, a traditional bond combining headers and stretchers is essential.
+If using brick, a traditional bond combining headers and stretchers is essential.
 On a rendered house, avoid the use of modern metal angle beads as they will create too uniform a finish, and go for a hand-trowelled finish that is not too square, avoiding ‘fake’ rough trowel marks.

 Self-coloured render using local coarse sand and white Portland cement can prove a good option, giving a good texture and through colour.
 Render looks good when painted using traditional paints.